 - Pin on Thursday and Saturday from 2-4pm and 8pm-1am, as these days and times have shown the greatest success.
 However, still pin throughout each day to ensure a balance to your content in the Pinterest feed.

-- Do not include ly links as Pinterest will recognize these as spam.
+- Do not include .ly links, Pinterest will recognize these as spam.

 Twitter allows you to engage with influencers, friends, publications, and celebrities in real time.